thanos-io/thanos/docs/blog/2023-11-20-life-of-a-sample.md

   * The property being measured
   * Its source or origin
   * Additional contextual information

+* **External labels**: External labels are not defined by the source of the sample but are added on top by the component scraping or receiving the data.
+DEVELOP

 * **Series**: A series is defined by a unique combination of labels and their values.
 To illustrate, here's an example of a series representation: